 Having said that, dog bites are among the most frequent claims for personal liability insurance, and those can happen anywhere.
 It might not even happen on or around your apartment building, making it important to cover yourself and your pet in case of an accident.

 Do you need liability personal insurance by law?
 No, but it offers so much protection in the event that something untoward happens on your property that it just makes sense.

 If a claim does head to court, your insurance company will often pay for the lawyer defending you in court, along with fronting the cost of any fines the court assigns (up to the limits of your policy, of course).
 One thing that property-related personal liability does not cover is anything to do with a vehicle.
-Those are insured under your auto insurance policy, which is legally required if you do drive at all.
+Those are insured under your auto insurance policy.

 How much personal liability insurance do I need?

 Most personal liability insurance policies provide $100,000 of coverage by default.
-It seems like a lot of money until medical bills and legal fees become a part of the equation (often at the same time), making it prudent to get a little extra coverage.
+It seems like a lot of money until medical bills and legal fees become a part of the equation (often at the same time), making it prudent to get a little extra coverage (especially if your home insurance deductible is on the larger side).
 The reality may be that your budget limits the amount of coverage you can pay for.
 In that case it may be best to get a quote on the level of liability coverage you want today, and then increase coverage to that level when it’s a good time.